yagopv/portfolio/_posts/2014-01-04-zarahome-web.markdown

 ---

 #### The website
-I was developing new features for the old Zara Home site since its beginning.
-I was part of a run&maintain team who do the maintenance of our customer sites and develop new features.
+I was developing new features and maintaining the old Zara Home site since its beginning until nowadays.

 #### Tech
 - HTML